cdozdil/OptiScaler/README.md

 ## Configuration
 Please check [this](Config.md) document for configuration parameters and explanations.

+## Known Issues
+Please check [this](Issues.md) document for known issues and possible solutions for them.

 ## Which APIs and Upscalers are Supported?
 Currently OmniScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.